OpenDRIVE (specification)

-OpenDRIVE is an open format specification to describe a road network's logic.
+ASAM OpenDRIVE is an open format specification to describe a road network's logic.
 Its objective is to standardize the logical road description between different driving simulators.

-The initial release of OpenDRIVE was version 0.7 in 2005, as of August 2021 the current release is version 1.7.0.
+The initial release of ASAM OpenDRIVE was version 0.7 in 2005, as of November 2023 the current release is version 1.8.0.

 Overview

 OpenDRIVE files describe road networks with respect to the data belonging to the road environment.
 They do not describe the entities acting on or interacting with the road.
 The OpenDRIVE data is made available to e.g. Vehicle Dynamics and Traffic Simulation via a layer of routines for the evaluation of the information contained in the OpenDRIVE file.

-OpenDRIVE is managed by VIRES Simulationstechnologie GmbH and the OpenDRIVE community.
 The OpenDRIVE standard is reviewed and released by a team of driving simulation experts.
 With the publication in 2006 members of BMW Forschung und Technik GmbH, Daimler AG, DLR e.V., Fraunhofer-Institut IVI, Krauss-Maffei Wegmann GmbH & Co.
 KG, Rheinmetal Defence Electronics GmbH and VIRES Simulationstechnologie GmbH joined the initiative.

 OpenCRG, the microscopic brother, is available taking care of the provision and evaluation of road surface descriptions.
 An implementation of OpenCRG into the OpenDRIVE file format specification has already been established in January 2008.